Create A Transcript with Accurate Homeschool GradesApril 29, 2021

 High school credits are important numbers to include on the transcript.
 The challenge is that different states have different credit values.
 Depending on the state, a whole class is 1 credit, 5 credits, or 10 credits.
 But no matter what state you live in, the method of calculating credits is the same.
 One whole class means you have used a curriculum that says it’s worth a whole year of high school, and that curriculum was at least 80% completed.
 If you didn’t use curriculum, then a whole credit class means the student worked for about 120-180 hours.
 That can be challenging to calculate, but it’s simple to estimate.
 Estimation means the student worked for 1 hour per day, or 5 hours per week, most of the school year.
 Like a school measures credit by the number of hours they expect the student in school, we can do the same.
 Counting in 5-minute intervals is not necessary, and estimating is a completely accurate and acceptable way to calculate credits.

 Homeschooling through high school can ensure that your child gets the best possible education.
 While a school teacher is responsible for a whole classroom of students, a homeschool teacher is not weighed down with those responsibilities.
 We are free to teach our children in the way that fits them best, as a teacher who genuinely knows and loves the child.
 We can modify our curriculum or change our instruction techniques at any time, without waiting for approval from someone else.
 We are responsible for the outcome of education, that’s true, but we also have the accountability and authority to ensure the child’s ultimate success.
 While online or school classes may boast of certified teachers, we are the best teacher for our unique student.
-Learn tips to help you improve in your job with this free eBook, How to Be a Better Home Educator.

 Lee Binz, The HomeScholar is a dynamic homeschool speaker and author of Setting the Records Straight: How to Craft Homeschool Transcripts and Course Descriptions for College Admission and Scholarships and The HomeScholar Guide to College Admission and Scholarships.
 She is an expert on how to craft a winning homeschool transcript and get the big scholarships.
 Lee understands what it takes to graduate homeschool students who are fully prepared for college and for life.
 Her practical advice and organized presentations have helped thousands of homeschool parents muster up the courage to complete their homeschool journey.
 Lee’s mission is to encourage and equip parents to homeschool through high school.
 You can sign up for her free monthly homeschool e-newsletter at HomeHighSchoolHelp.com, where you can also get a daily dose of high school help.
 Check out the freebies on the website, with training materials, free classes, and eBooks available for homeschool parents, “Free Homeschool Training.”
 You can also find Lee on Facebook at Facebook.com/TheHomeScholar.